Keyboard shortcuts

 Utility & control

-Address validation, the fee-probe stubs (Zcash fees are ZIP-317, never client-settable), and the daemon control surface.
+Address validation, message signing, the fee-probe stubs (Zcash fees are ZIP-317, never client-settable), and the daemon control surface.
 Envelope, auth, and error conventions are on the RPC conventions page.

 validateaddress